 Question: I have had an excruciating headache since getting a COVID vaccine eight hours ago.
 The pain starts at the base of my skull and my temples feel like they are being squeezed in a vice.
 How long will this pain last?
 Is this unusual?
 I hope you can help me!

-Answer: My experience is that attacks of migraine tend to flare around the administration of the covid vaccine.
+Answer: My experience is that attacks of migraines tend to flare around the administration of the covid vaccine.
 In fact, have had a number of patients that developed a visual aura for the first time after the immunization.
 My experience is generally that the headaches only last for 3-5 days, but there can always be exceptions to that.
 No reason why a patient cannot take his or her usual acute medications for these headaches.
 Acute medications are medications that treat the pain of the migraine attack and include a variety of meds including triptans like sumatriptan ([email protected]), anti-inflammatories, gepants (ubrogepant) [Ubrelby], or rimagepant [Nurtec], or ditans (lasmiditan) [Reyvow].
-If headache worsens for greater than 4-5 days then other options such as intravenous infusions may be needed to break the cycle.
+If the headache worsens for greater than 4-5 days then other options such as intravenous infusions may be needed to break the cycle.